Jake-Diamond-9/ALPSS/README.md

 import os
 ~~~

 Just above these lines there should be small font options that read "Run Cell | Run Below | Debug Cell" (see image below).
 Click the "Run Cell" button and the program will execute in an interactive notebook window.
+Note that this "Run Cell" option is only available through VS Code with the Jupyter extension, which is the recommended method.

 <p align="center">
 <img src="https://github.com/Jake-Diamond-9/ALPSS/assets/83182690/ad3e0d22-4080-4eef-bf86-5c1c93822e30" width="300"/>